-- Contributions are never deductible. - · Contributions can be made after the owner reaches age 701/2. - · No minimum distributions are required during the Roth IRA owner's lifetime. - · Qualified distributions aren't includible in income.
+- Contributions are never deductible. - · Contributions can be made after the owner reaches age 701/2.

+· No minimum distributions are required during the Roth IRA owner's lifetime.

+Qualified distributions aren't includible in income.

 Qualified distribution.
-Generally, a qualified distribution is any distribution from your Roth IRA that meets the following requirements.
+Generally, a gualified distribution is any distribution from your Roth IRA that meets the following requirements.

-- 1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit, and - 2.
-The distribution is made: - a.
-On or after the date you reach age $59^{1/2}$, - b.
-After your death, - c.
-Due to your disability, or - d.
+1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit, and a.
+On or after the date you reach age 591/2, b.
+After your death, c.
+Due to your disability, or d.
 For qualified first-time homebuyer expenses.